lijunwangs/solana-bigtable-connection/README.md

 # solana-bigtable-connection
 A generic Rust based Bigtable connection library implemented using gRPC.
-This is refactored out the solana mono-repo so that can be shared for different applications.
+This is refactored out the solana mono repo so that can be shared for different applications.

 ## BigTable Setup